 Laos economy is doing very well, in fact, it’s outgrown many of its neighbors and has averaged at a growth of almost 8%, year after year.
 We’ve heard little about this in the media, as other regional countries get more attention.

-The land has abundant natural resources, something that China and Vietnam wants to grab a piece of as well, not surprisingly, investment pours in.
+The land has abundant natural resources, something that China and Vietnam want to grab a piece of as well, not surprisingly, investment pours in.

-Stricter regulations to obtain housing loans in China and Vietnam has also been a contributor to slower price increases.
+Stricter regulations to obtain housing loans in China and Vietnam have also been a contributor to slower price increases.